Skip to main content

 • Franklin → Elite schools, over 30 parks, and a thriving community scene.
 Perfect for parents who want both education and lifestyle.

-• Brentwood → Ultra-safe, upscale suburb with walkability, excellent schools, and family-centered amenities.
+• Brentwood → very low crime rates, upscale suburb with walkability, excellent schools, and family-centered amenities.
 Ideal for dual-income households.

 • Hendersonville → Affordable alternative near Nashville, with lakeside parks and strong schools.
 Great for families on a mid-range budget.